 Overnight Vegan Chia Seed Pudding

-- 1 cup coconut milk (or any other plant milk)
+- 1 cup coconut milk (full fat canned)

 - 4 tbsp. chia seeds